NSLS2/recap/README.md

 Resources can carry metadata organized into groups of related properties.

 Example: Here we add properties to the plate template.
 The group is called `dimensions` and contains two parameters, `rows` and `columns`.
 Each entry declares the data `type` and a `default` value; add a `unit` if it matters.
+We follow up by adding wells as child resource templates, and add properties specific to wells.

 ```python
 with client.build_resource_template(name="Library Plate",